 What the note says: "Zoning grade driven primarily by a single year of permit activity — may not reflect the town's typical permitting pattern."

 Concrete example: Dover, MA issued 0 multifamily permits in 2021, 0 in 2022, and 34 in 2023 (a single large project).
-This gives Dover an A zoning grade based on 79% multifamily share — a grade that would surprise anyone familiar with Dover's exclusionary zoning history.
-The grade reflects what Dover actually permitted, but the note signals that this single year is driving the result.
+Under the former permit mix proxy, this gave Dover an A zoning grade — a grade that would surprise anyone familiar with Dover's exclusionary zoning history.
+Dover is now graded from NZA district data (0.0% by-right multifamily land, grade F), which correctly reflects its zoning code.
+The spike flag remains active for the 107 towns still graded by the permit proxy.

 Where it appears: The note is displayed on the town's profile page in an amber info box below the zoning grade card.
 It is also present in the town's JSON record at data_notes.zoning.